trilitech/tezos-developer-docs/docs/reference/octez.md

 ---
-id: get-started-with-octez
+id: octez
 title: Getting Started with Octez
 authors: 'Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez'
 lastUpdated: 5th June 2023
 ---

 ## Octez - The Tezos Client

 _Octez_ is the official client to interact with a Tezos node via RPC (remote procedural calls).
 In theory, there can be multiple implementations of the Tezos protocol, but currently, there is only Octez.
 Octez consists of several binaries (i.e., executable files), including a client, a node, and a baker.